-Business interruption insurance & extra expense (or “loss of business income”) coverage, though often an afterthought, is a critical component of a commercial property insurance policy.
-Coverage is broken into two main categories; business interruption–continuing/ongoing expenses, payroll, loss of net income (profit), and; extra expense–additional costs incurred by you to minimize the severity and/or duration of the interruption of your business operations.
+You might be wondering “What is business interruption insurance and how do I know if it’s right for my business?”
+Well, business interruption insurance & extra expense (or “loss of business income”) coverage, though often an afterthought, is a critical component of a commercial property insurance policy.
+Coverage is broken into two main categories; business interruption–continuing/ongoing expenses, payroll (yes, it covers payroll), loss of net income (profit), and; extra expense–additional costs incurred by you to minimize the severity and/or duration of the interruption of your business operations.
 These so-called “extra expense” items might include boarding up windows, emergency advertisements or notifications to your customers, or rental of a generator.

 Standard business interruption & extra expense (BI/EE) coverage is triggered by a covered physical loss at the described premises.
 In other words, the loss of business income must be caused by a covered property claim at your business–like a fire.
 Optional coverage enhancements are generally available that can extend business interruption coverage for you resulting from covered physical losses at off-site locations including; dependent properties (like the factory of your main supplier); leader locations (the shopping mall on the corner that drives your walk-in business) , and; utility services (the utility companies that supply our business with light, heat, water & internet).
 Be aware that these optional enhancements may be subject to additional policy terms & conditions, and are likely to be written with separate (lower) coverage limits.

 While most property coverage is written with a deductible expressed in a dollar amount, BI/EE coverage is normally written with a waiting period (deductible) measured in hours… 72 hours is typical, but wind-prone locations may be subject to a longer waiting period (if coverage is available at all).